 Tim is the President of Narramore Christian Foundation.
 Tim has worked as a Christian counselor since 1977, serving Christian organizations in residential care, inpatient psychiatric care, and outpatient services.
 A particular joy was to live nine years in Chiang Mai, Thailand, and serve as a counselor at Cornerstone Counseling Foundation (CCF), established through the vision of Narramore Christian Foundation to bring Christian mental health services to Kingdom workers in Asia.
 Tim also served CCF as Executive Director for several years.
 Tim’s many experiences in Christian service in the U.S. and Thailand, as well as several short-term mission experiences, have helped prepare him to lead NCF since 2014.
 It is his joy to help NCF fulfill its mission to bring Christian psychological services integrated with Scripture to underserved workers in the Kingdom.

-Bill has doctoral degrees in theology and psychology, and has served as pastor, professor, author, and clinical psychologist over a span of many years.
-Currently, he is a member of the NCF Board of Directors’ Executive Committee, as well as the Program Director of the modular Christian counseling doctoral program of the Asia Graduate School of Theology, located in Manila, Philippines.
-This program, offering a high level of both academic and clinical training, is funded in large part by NCF.
+Bill holds doctoral degrees in theology and psychology, and has served as pastor, professor, author, and clinical psychologist over a span of many years.
+He is currently a member of the NCF Board of Directors’ Executive Committee, as well as the Program Director of the modular Christian counseling doctoral program of the Asia Graduate School of Theology, hosted at the Biblical Seminary of the Philippines.
+This PhD program, offering a high level of both academic and clinical training, is funded in large part by NCF.
 Bill has developed a sense of calling to the Asian countries which are just beginning to seek effective mental health training.
-The present cohort is comprised of students from six countries in Asia and Africa.
-Six months of the year, Bill resides in Quezon City with his wife, who participates in the program as a counselor, doing individual therapy with a number of the students.
+The present cohort is comprised of students from many countries in Asia.
+Bill resides in the Philippines several months of the year with his wife, who participates in the program as a counselor and provides individual therapy with a number of the students.

 John is a partner in the law firm of Leibold, McClendon, and Mann in Irvine, California.
 He specializes in environmental land use, housing, and water law.
 He holds B.A degrees in Philosophy and Russian from Westmont College and the University of California, Irvine, respectively, and the J.D. from the University of Southern California.
 John has served on the NCF Board of Directors since 2000 and brings an attorney’s perspective to NCF's board discussions.
 He and his wife Heather are parents of five children and active in Saddleback Church.